ninoseki/ryo/README.md

-  ryo shodan URL      # Discover Shodan information of a given URL ryo subdomain URL   # Discover subdomains of a given URL ryo tech URL        # Discover used technolgies of a given URL ryo whois URL       # Discover whois information of a given URL
+  ryo shodan URL      # Discover Shodan information of a given URL ryo subdomain URL   # Discover subdomains of a given URL ryo tech URL        # Discover used technolgies of a given URL
 ```

 In order to use Shodan search, please set your Shodan API key as `SHODAN_API_KEY` environment variable.